sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 hidden: false
 ---

 In this tutorial, you'll learn to extract data from a set of similar documents using an AI-powered visual authoring tool, Sensible Instruct.
-You'll use natural language to instruct Sensible about which data to extract from an example document, as if you were chatting with an AI bot.
+You'll use natural language to instruct Sensible about which data to extract from an example document.
 Sensible uses large-language models (LLMs) such as GPT-4 to extract your target information.

 You can then save your descriptions as an extraction configuration, or "config."
 Publish your config to automate extracting from similar documents.